-Your eustachian (you-\_stay___-shee-un) tubes connect your middle ears to the back of your throat.
+Your eustachian (pronounced “you-stay-shee-un”) tubes connect your middle ears to the back of your throat.
 (Your middle ear is the air-filled chamber just behind your eardrum.)
 Your eustachian tubes equalize air pressure and help drain fluid from your ears.
 When they become clogged, it’s called eustachian tube dysfunction (ETD).

 Eustachian tube dysfunction can affect people of all ages, but it’s much more common in children.
 To put it in perspective, about 1% of the adult population is diagnosed with the condition.
 Meanwhile, approximately 70% of children develop eustachian tube dysfunction before the age of 7.